chris-s-hpe/setting-up-AMD-SEV-Ubuntu-24.04/README.md

-# How to Setup AMD SEV and SNP on Ubuntu 24.04
+# How to Setup the AMDSEV project on Ubuntu 24.04

+#NOTE - THIS IS RECENTLY DEPRECATED.
+Since Kernel 6.11 SNP has been enabled in the kernel, so there is no need to use the AMDSEV project.
+Now you can enable SEV/SNP on the HOST or VM just by having Kernel 6.11 installed.

 # Step 1 - Setup APT repositories and install necessary packages